isaacnmm/pestpolicy-hugo2XX/content/posts/best-cordless-hedge-trimmer/index.md

 Therefore this limitation makes it less efficient compared to the next one. **2.
 Dual-action** - a double-action movement involves both blades moving relative to one another.
 The dual change reduces vibrations, making the process very easy.
 It's also more efficient compared to You also need to understand that although the trimmers have a double-edged blade, the blades are sharpened on one side only.
 Funny right? **3.

 Cutting height ** Cutting height when it comes to trimming means the furthest you can use it to decorate your hedge.
-If you have a high fence, but you are a short person, it will be uncomfortable for you to trim your lawn correctly - this [affects the ergonomics](https: //cigrjournal. org/index. php/Ejounral/article/view/3218).
-Check also [[mowers](https: //pestpolicy. com/best-heavy-duty-flail-mower-for-atv/) for small yard](https: //pestpolicy.
+If you have a high fence, but you are a short person, it will be uncomfortable for you to trim your lawn correctly - this [affects the ergonomics](https://cigrjournal.org/index. php/Ejounral/article/view/3218).
+Check also [[mowers](https://pestpolicy.com/best-heavy-duty-flail-mower-for-atv/) for small yard](https://pestpolicy.com/best-riding-lawn-mower-for-small-yard/).

-com/best-riding-lawn-mower-for-small-yard/).

 You need to go for an on a fixed pole or a telescopic hedge trimmer to assist you with high hedges with you going for a ladder.
 You fix hedge trimmers on an adjustable pole, making it easy for you to reach the highest point. **4.
 Choosing the gap between the teeth** The blades come in different sizes and differences between teeth.
 The gap between the teeth determines the diameter of the twig size you will cut.